PiERN: Token-Level Routing for Integrating High-Precision Computation and Reasoning: Experiments and Results

-\textbf{Token Usage.} As shown in Figure~\ref{fig:Token}, PiERN-1.0B demonstrates significant advantages over the multi-agent system in terms of token efficiency.
-In the Non-Linear Task, PiERN-1.0B requires only 182 tokens on average, representing a 92\% reduction compared with Qwen-1.5B (2.3k tokens) and a 98\% reduction compared with Llama-1B (9.4k tokens).
-In the Linear Task, the average token usage of PiERN-1.0B is further reduced to 95 tokens, while Llama-1B consumes tens of thousands of tokens, yielding more than 99\% savings for PiERN-1.0B.
-This efficiency improvement stems from the native text-to-computation architectural advantage of PiERN, which eliminates repeated context expansion and redundant cross-agent message passing.
-Therefore, PiERN not only achieves an order-of-magnitude reduction in user-side inference cost but also lays the foundation for the economic feasibility of large-scale deployment and applications.
+To highlight the performance advantages of the PiERN architecture, we design a series of comparative experiments to compare PiERN-PDEBench with these multi-agent systems.
+We compare performance along four dimensions, which directly reflect the core differences between PiERN and the multi-agent systems, with detailed information of these metrics provided in Appendix~\ref{app:metrics}.

+Table~\ref{tab:latency_gpu_comparison} presents the comparison of latency and GPU energy consumption across three computation-reasoning tasks for different models.
+The PiERN-PDEBench series models demonstrate overwhelming speed advantages across all tests, achieving latency reductions of 1 to 2 orders of magnitude compared to the base models.
+Moreover, the PiERN architecture demonstrates exceptional energy efficiency, reducing energy consumption also by 1 to 2 orders.
+For instance, in the 1d diff-reaction task, PiERN-PDEBench-2.4B consumes only 269.59J, approximately 1/8 of Qwen3-0.6B's energy consumption (2156.93J), and less than 1\% of Qwen3-32B's energy consumption (32745.18J).
+The results indicate that PiERN significantly enhances computational efficiency while dramatically reducing computational costs.

+Furthermore, as shown in Figure~\ref{fig:token}, PiERN-PDEBench consume only 20 tokens across all tasks, while base models such as Qwen3 and Tongyi-DeepResearch typically require 500 or even nearly 1500 tokens to perform the same tasks.
+Moreover, despite consuming a large number of tokens, the base models exhibit highly unstable expert invocation success rates, with some models nearing failure.
+In contrast, PiERN-PDEBench maintains 100\% expert routing success rate.
+This comparison strongly demonstrates the efficiency and robustness of PiERN.

-\textbf{GPU Energy Consumption.} To further illustrate why the token usage gap between the PiERN architecture and the multi-agent system is so huge, Figure~\ref{fig:Latency} presents the token usage decomposition of PiERN and the multi-agent system during the execution of a single task~\citep{Shen2023HuggingGPT,Hook2023CAMEL}.
-In PiERN, inference always alternates between next-token prediction and high-precision expert computation, thereby eliminating redundant communication overhead.
-In contrast, the multi-agent system must sequentially perform task understanding, tool invocation confirmation, data alignment, expert computation, and result analysis, with each step introducing additional communication and synchronization costs.
+Figure~\ref{fig:token-decomp} presents the token usage decomposition for PiERN and the multi-agent systems during the execution of a single task.
+In PiERN, the inference process alternates between next-token prediction and high-precision expert computation, eliminating redundant overhead.
+In contrast, multi-agent systems must sequentially perform task analysis, data alignment, code generation, tool invocation, and result analysis, with each step introducing additional costs in terms of CoT \citep{wei2023chainofthoughtpromptingelicitsreasoning}.
 This decomposition clearly reveals why PiERN can achieve significantly faster inference.